jli198/cpe322/lesson7/README.md

 ### Go to [Google Sheets](https://docs.google.com/spreadsheets/u/0)

-* Start a new spreadsheet rpidata (or cpudata)
+* Create a new spreadsheet rpidata (or cpudata)
-* Share the spreadsheet with the "client_email" address in the .json file, select “Can edit,” and click "Send"
+* Share the spreadsheet with the "client_email" address in the .json file, select “Editor,” and click "Done"
   * May receive an email with the subject "Delivery Status Notification (Failure)" and the message "Address not found" from mailer-daemon@google.com
-* Delete Rows 2 to 1000, and enter Date / Time, CPU Usage %, Temperature C (or Memory Available GB for cpudata) to header cells
+* ~~Delete Rows 2 to 1000, and enter Date / Time, CPU Usage %, Temperature C (or Memory Available GB for cpudata) to header cells~~
   * This deletion is not necessary with the improved [rpi_worksheet.py](/lesson7/rpi_worksheet.py) and [cpu_worksheet.py](/lesson7/cpu_worksheet.py) that can check the next empty row to write data

 ### Edit rpi_spreadsheet.py